mhli14/ada-pandalysts/datastory.md

 We do get a large positive coefficient in the linear regression with a significant p-value, confirming that **a positive linear relationship between language count and box office revenue exists**.
 However, our Standard Error is relatively high, and therefore it would be pertinent for a future study to perform this test again with a more comprehensive dataset to further elucidate this relationship.

-## The use of which languages are associated with higher box office revenues?
+## 2. The Use of Which Languages are Associated with a Higher Box Office Revenue?

 Maybe having multiple languages makes money indeed, but *which one* hits the jackpot?